d7415/merlin/README.md

 Merlin
 ========
 Merlin is the Copyright &copy; 2012 of Robin K. Hansen, Elliot Rosemarine, Andreas Jacobsen.
-This version was modified and added to by Martin Stone 2012-2018.
+This version has been modified and extended to by Martin Stone 2012-2018.
 Please read the included LICENSE.

 Here Be Dragons